 Simply put an EQ (or ‘Equalizer’) is designed to add or remove certain frequencies in the sound spectrum.
 EQ’s can be used to tame trouble frequencies, such as removing the low end of certain instruments to clear up muddiness or used as a way of boosting other frequencies (for example, a slight boost in top-end to add clarity).

-Some EQ’s will be more accurate than others, allowing you to surgically remove frequencies that may be causing problems in your mix whereas others will add or remove a bigger band of frequencies allowing you to be a bit more aggressive in your mix.
+Some EQ’s will be more accurate than others, allowing you to surgically remove frequencies that may be causing problems whereas others will add or remove a bigger band of frequencies allowing you to be a bit more creative in your mix.

 A graphic EQ works by separating individual frequencies into banks of sliders which you can add or remove as needed.